- 1 Introduction

 This public transit guide is being written as a public service for fans wishing to see San Jose Earthquakes soccer at the new Avaya Stadium.
 The new stadium is located at 1123 Coleman Avenue in San Jose, across the street from the airplane hangars of Mineta San Jose International Airport.

 Avaya Stadium is currently served by the Santa Clara Valley Transportation Authority (VTA) 10 FREE Airport Flyer bus linking Mineta San Jose International Airport to Santa Clara’s Caltrain Station and Transit Center, and the Metro/Airport light rail station in San Jose.
+The stadium is about a 20-30 minute walk or 5-10 minute bicycle ride from Santa Clara Caltrain station.

 Note that this transit guide is NOT endorsed officially by the San Jose Earthquakes, Caltrain, VTA nor any agency in any way.
 As with all of our transit guides, it is written as a public service.
 In addition, we are not responsible for anything that occurs on VTA buses or trains, or on any public or private property as a result of use of this guide.